The Boy and the Beast (2015): The Reality Behind How Kyuta Tracked Down His Father

 When residence at the address on the resident record cannot be confirmed, the city may perform deletion, entry, or correction by ex officio in accordance with laws and regulations.(Original Text in Japanese)

-Source: Itoshima City “Let’s Register Residency Correctly.”, in Japanese
+Source: Itoshima City “Let’s Register Residency Correctly.“

 住民票上の住所での居住が確認できないときなど、法令に則り市が職権による消除又は記載、修正を行うことがあります。